 I can no longer sit idly by while traditional values are being thrown asunder.
 Our global world and its people will only thrive if the bedrock is a firm and stable foundation.
-The foundation that was established by our forefathers was nourished by some essential ingredients, chief among those was… Fruitcake.
+The foundation that our forefathers established was nourished by some essential ingredients, chief among those was… Fruitcake.

-That is why, today I announce my candidacy with one overriding theme…
+That is why today I announce my candidacy with one overriding theme…

 My staff has been busy behind the scenes setting the groundwork for a successful campaign.
 We are rolling out the bumper stickers and buttons today.
 Let me know what you think…

 Both of my grandmas baked fruitcake; one baked the dark spicy, rum-soaked fruitcake recipe and the other baked a lighter, fresher white fruitcake recipe.
 It is this lighter, moist Fruitcake recipe that I was hoping to replicate this year with the anticipation that this delectable holiday treat will encourage you to put fruitcake back in your holiday baking plans.

 After searching all of grandma’s recipes, my mom and I think that the original White Fruitcake recipe came from a 1961 edition of Betty Crocker’s New Picture Cookbook…it was the best fruitcake recipe I found I altered the original recipe only slightly.
 Truly, if you’re looking for an old fashion recipe for moist fruitcake just like the one Grandma used to make, this is the one.

 I don’t know about you, but I think the demise of fruitcake might have had something to do with the unnaturally colored red and green cherries that punctuated the cake.

 My White Fruitcake recipe throws aside the glazed green and red cherries (along with the Red #40, Blue #5, and Yellow #1) for the completely natural dried cherries, white raisins, and candied fruit (candied citron, candied orange peel, and candied pineapple.